• Skip to primary navigation

 My Experience Playing with the Head Gravity Racquet

-Although I had great control, I didn’t feel like I could create a lot of spin with this racquet.
+The generous sweet spot helps too.
+When defending against pace or big serves, the racquet is very stable and solid.
+Although I had great control, I couldn’t generate much power or spin with this racquet.
 The 18×20 string pattern felt tighter than the same pattern from my Head Speed Pro.

-After reviewing the Head Gravity tennis racquet, I think it is a great racquet for singles players who rely on control and feel from the baseline to move their opponent around the court.
+After reviewing the Head Gravity tennis racquet, I think it is a great racquet for physically strong, advanced singles players who rely on counter-punching from the baseline to move their opponent around the court.

 Players who need more power or spin should review the other best advanced tennis racquets.